 But deep down I understand, like so many things, it isn’t so binary.
 This need that I’ve felt for decades for me to “figure it out” or “find an answer” is steeped in heteronormative expectations.
 Underneath it all, I know that my attraction to people is not limited in sexual choice with regard to biological sex, gender, or gender identity.

 I never had a “but then I met this person and they changed my identity” revelation that shook me to my core.
-It was just a slow, trickling of realizing that just because I’ve only ever dated two men, it doesn’t make my identity any less valid.
+It was just a slow, trickling of realizing that just because I’ve only ever dated two humans who were perceived as straight-presenting, it doesn’t make my identity any less valid.
 I’ve always looked to others to validate my identity, when I really just needed to hear it from myself.

 My lingering feelings around “what if’s” largely examine my past, not my present.
 What if I felt secure enough at school or home to truly embrace myself, without worrying what others thought.
 Who would I really be able to sink into and be at the end of the day if there wasn’t so much shame involved?